 But I think we can look at another way.
 Intelligence is such a successful evolutionary development that a planet full of brutish critters, given geologically long time periods, just doesn't make sense.
 I would assume that any planet on which life evolved would eventually be the home of intelligent scientists and religious believers.
 That would make Fi pretty close to 1, but I'll stick with 1/2 just to be on the safe side.

 Fc, however, is an entirely different matter.
 We tend to think of intelligent beings as being like us, since we are the only intelligent beings we know of, and WE are like us.
 We are builders and tool users, who bend our environment to our own design and modify it to our pleasure, not always with desired results.
 But the Bible tells us that it was not meant to be so.
 We were created in harmony with nature, and our cousins in what we like to call the "undeveloped countries," and to an even greater extent our fellow animals, seem to get along pretty well that way.
-All our technology, all our great works, the monuments to our glory, all are the work of a trillion man-years, more or less, of human toil and sweat.
-And this toil, according to some religious beliefs was the price of the disobedience of our first parents, whom the Bible calls Adam and Eve.
+All our technology, all our great works, the monuments to our glory, all are the work of four trillion man-years, more or less, of human toil and sweat.
+And this toil, according to some religious beliefs, was the price of the disobedience of our first parents, whom the Bible calls Adam and Eve.

 So technology is perhaps not the hallmark of an intelligent species.
 If our ancestors were all that intelligent, perhaps they would have listened to God instead of the serpent and done what they were told by a being obviously wiser than themselves.
 This supposes that, while we might assign a large value to Fi on the basis of Scriptural evidence, we have to assign a small value to Fc, maybe at most a few percent.
 I'll go with two percent, and end up with a Fi x Fc product which is the same as Carl Sagan's; one percent.

-L, The final factor in the equation, is the probability that a civilization will survive the factors which have led us to two world wars, two nuclear attacks on cities, and the expenditure of trillions of dollars on weapons of mass destruction.
+L, The final factor in the equation, is the probability that a civilization will survive the factors which have led us to two world wars, two nuclear attacks on cities, and the expenditure of trillions of dollars on weapons of mass destruction, not to mention the destruction of our planetary environment.
 Carl Sagan suggested that this number might be as small as a millionth of a percent.
 I think that rising to our level of technology and then destroying ourselves is not a very intelligent thing to do, so we might not want to count a species that does this as an intelligent one.
-Still Carl Sagan may have been right.
+Still Dr. Sagan may have been right.
 While it is beginning to look like humanity may just survive the invention of hydrogen bombs, we are today well on the way to doing some very stupid things regarding the invention of new diseases and messing with our genetic makeup.
 This could definitely prove fatal to our entire species.
 The probability of surviving the disparity between technology and ethics therefore may well be a millionth of a percent.
 On the other than, this still gives us a value of S of 42(!) other intelligent species now inhabiting the Milky Way Galaxy alone.
 And there are BILLIONS and BILLIONS of galaxies!
 If L is higher, the number of worlds now having intelligent alien life would be correspondingly greater.

 But, as Sagan observed, there may be countless worlds on which the inhabitants are accomplished linguists or superb poets but indifferent radio astronomers.
 We will not hear from them.